noambar/ACStudy/README.md

 - metabolomics_model_of_bmi.ipynb - the analysis of the metabolomics-based model of BMI.
 Results are included in figure 4.
 Creates figure 4.
 Creates extended data figure 5.
 - metacardis_bmi_prediction.ipynb - the analysis of the metabolomics-based model of BMI in the MetaCardis cohort.
 Results are included in extended data figure 6.
 Creates extended data figure 6.
 - metacardis_SHAP.ipynb - the SHAP analysis in the metabolomics-based model of BMI in the MetaCardis cohort.

+## Data:
+- The raw metagenomic sequencing data per sample of our controls are available from the European Nucleotide Archive (ENA; https://www.ebi.ac.uk/ena): PRJEB11532.
+- The raw metabolomics data and phenotypes per sample of our controls are available from the European Genome-phenome Archive (EGA; https://ega-archive.org/): EGAS00001004512.
+- The raw metabolomics data and full clinical phenotypes for our cohort of individuals with ACS were deposited to the EGA: EGAS00001005342, and will be released upon publication.
+- Additional data regarding SGB 4712, including the genome sequence, gene annotation, and closest references are available at https://github.com/noambar/ACStudy/tree/master/SGB_4712.